 Getting in touch with your own deep, felt inner knowing through sandtray work in therapy can feel profoundly healing.
 Over time, the process can make you feel more trusting of what’s inside you, and therefore more resilient in daily life.

-Many therapists use the sandtray, particularly Integrative Arts Psychotherapists, Art Psychotherapists and Jungian analysts.
-If you’re within reach of central London or Colchester, and you’d like to try using a sandtray, give me a call on 07515 937027 or email me.
-I look forward to working with you to help you connect to your deepest creative self!
+For sandtray therapy in Colchester Essex, give me a call on 07515 937027 or email me.
+I look forward to working with you, to help you connect to your deepest creative self!

 Have You Ever Used a Sandtray?